Gerry McGeough

-Gerry McGeough (born 1958, near Dungannon, County Tyrone) is a prominent Irish republican who was a volunteer in the Provisional Irish Republican Army (IRA), a former Sinn Féin activist and editor of the defunct The Hibernian magazine.
+Terence Gerard 'Gerry' McGeough (born 1958, near Dungannon, County Tyrone) is a prominent Irish republican who was a volunteer in the Provisional Irish Republican Army (IRA), a former Sinn Féin activist and editor of the defunct The Hibernian magazine.
 McGeough broke with Sinn Féin in 2001 and he is now an independent Irish Catholic/nationalist activist.
-McGeough was set to serve 20 years imprisonment after being found guilty in 2011 for attempted murder, although he was released two years later, on 29 January 2013, under the Good Friday Agreement.
+McGeough was set to serve 20 years of imprisonment after being found guilty in 2011 for attempted murder, although he was released two years later, on 29 January 2013, under the Good Friday Agreement.

 Early life

 McGeough joined the Provisional IRA East Tyrone Brigade in 1975, aged 16.
-According to Tim Pat Coogan, Gerry McGeough was beaten by RUC interrogators at Cookstown barracks, Co.
-Tyrone in 1977, and was deported from Britain following a brief visit to London in 1978.
+According to Tim Pat Coogan, Gerry McGeough was beaten by RUC interrogators at the barracks in Cookstown, County Tyrone in 1977, and was deported from Britain following a brief visit to London in 1978.
 McGeough had been arrested and interrogated for a full week before deportation, on suspicion that he was an IRA member.
 After activity in Ireland and Europe, he was arrested (along with another IRA member, Gerry Hanratty) in August 1988 while crossing the Dutch-German border with two AK47 rifles in his car.
 He was charged with attacks on the British Army of the Rhine and held for four years in a specially-built German detention centre.
 His trial in Germany was interrupted by extradition to the United States, where he was charged with attempting to buy surface-to-air-missiles in 1983.
 He served three years of his sentence in US prisons until his release in 1996 whereupon he was deported to the Republic of Ireland.

 McGeough led Sinn Féin's opposition to the referendum on the Nice Treaty in the Republic of Ireland.
-He was also a Sinn Féin national executive (ard-comhairle) member before becoming disgusted with what he perceives as the socially "liberal" views of "nouveau Sinn Féin".
+He was also a Sinn Féin national executive (ard-comhairle) member before leaving the party.